-121 where:
+105 where:

-- V : Fault parallel velocity

-- V_T : Long term tectonic plate velocity

-124 - x : Distance to fault plane

-- D: Locking depth of the fault (Halicioğlu et al. 2009).
+- 106 V : Fault parallel velocity - 107 V_T : Long term tectonic plate velocity - 108 x : Distance to fault plane - 109 D : Locking depth of the fault(Halicioğlu vd 2009).

-Location of the stations may vary according to the geological surface elements, but they are generally established on the both sides of the fault to form a profile on each block to obtain surface velocities (Yavasoglu et al. 2015).
+Location of the stations may vary according to the geological surface elements, but generally established on the both sides of the fault to form a profile on each block to obtain surface velocities (Yavasoglu et al. 2015).

 Geologic structure at the tectonic block boundaries and fault plane geometry also affects the tectonic behaviour.
 To better understand this mechanism, established network around the fault zone is observed with different techniques periodically or continuously.
-The variation of the observations are clues to detect those amplitudes, and GPS is the most common technique for that kind of studies.
-This technique is very effective and efficient to collect data from ground stations established around the faults (Poyraz et al. 2011, Aladoğan et al. 2017).
+The variation of the observations are clues to detect these amplitudes, and GPS is the most common technique for this kind of studies.
+This technique is very effective and efficient to collect data from ground stations established around the faults (Poyraz vd.
+2011, Aladoğan vd.
+2017).

-Profiles intersect with fault plane vertically are used to estimate the locking depth.
-However, in such regions like Ismetpasa and Destek, there is an additional locking depth deduced from the previous studies, which indicates that the creeping layer of the seismogenic zone does not reach to the bottom, but around 5-7 km depth in those areas (Kaneko et al. 2013, Ozener et al. 2013, Cetin et al. 2014, Bilham et al. 2016, Rousset et al. 2016).
-For this reason, aseismic layer's attenuation depth is another crucial element to understand the creeping mechanism (Fig 2).
-Also considering the 5-7 km depth value with the Eq.1, station locations are chosen as 3 and 10 km on the both sides of the fault forming profiles, while NAF general locking depth is around 15 km (McClusky et al. 2000, Poyraz et al. 2011, Bohnhoff et al. 2016).
+119 Profiles intersect with fault plane vertically are used to estimate the locking depth.
+However, 120 in such regions like Ismetpasa and Destek, there is an additional locking depth deduced from the previous studies, which indicates that the creeping layer of the seismogenic zone does not reach to 121 122 the bottom, but around 5-7 km depth in these areas (Kaneko et al. 2013, Ozener et al. 2013, Cetin et 123 al. 2014, Bilham et al. 2016, Rousset et al. 2016).
+For this reason, aseismic layer's attenuation depth is 124 another crucial element to understand the creeping mechanism (Fig 1).
+Also considering the 5-7 km 125 depth value with the Eq.1, station locations are chosen as 3 and 10 km on the both sides of the fault 126 forming profiles, while NAF general locking depth is around 15 km (McClusky et al. 2000, Poyraz vd.
+127 2011, Bohnhoff et al. 2016).

-Before the 3 epochs of observations, a network was planned forming 4 profiles at the Ismetpasa, and 1 profile at the Destek segments and including surrounding continuous GPS stations(Real Time Kinematic Continuously Operating Reference Stations-RTK CORS) (Fig 7).
-Aim of this study was to monitor this network periodically to calculate the velocity field with combining the results with CORS station velocities and estimate the creep ratio within the Ismetpasa and Destek segments (Yavasoglu et al. 2015).
+Before the 3 epochs of observations, a network was planned forming 4 profiles at the Ismetpasa, and 1 profile at the Destek segments and including surrounding continuous GPS stations(Real Time Kinematic Continuously Operating Reference Stations-RTK CORS) (Fig 4).
+Aim of this study was to monitor this network periodically to calculate the velocity field with combining the results

+- 132 with CORS station velocities and estimate the creep ratio within the Ismetpasa and Destek segments - 133 (Yavasoglu et al. 2015).

-Figure 7.
+Figure 4.
 Planned profiles and campaign GPS stations(pink) at Ismetpasa(a) on the left and Destek(b) on the right.
 Profiles 001-004 planned and established on the Ismetpasa segment, and profile 005 added to the network using two suitable stations.
 Profile 006 is on Destek segment.
-Fault traces on the south of profile 006 are secondary faults.
 Other continuous GPS sites (RTK CORS) shown in red(after Yavasoglu et al. 2015).

 While establishing the network, first consideration for 3 and 10 km on the both sides of the fault generally occurred, but some minor changes took place according to the geological structure of the area.
-In addition, another profile between the 2^{nd} and 3^{rd} profiles formed with the suitable location of two unplanned stations.
+In addition, another profile between the 2nd and 3rd profiles formed with the suitable location of two unplanned stations.
 Finally, there are 5 profiles within ~70 km along the Ismetpasa and 1 profile along the Destek.

-Observations are completed around the July and August for 3 years using relative geolocation based on carrier phase observations with GPS technique (Table 3).
+Observations on the stations completed around the July and August for 3 years using relative geolocation based on carrier phase observations with GPS technique (Table 3).
 Force centering equipment and GPS masts were used when necessary.
 First campaign was on the 235-238 and 241 GPS days in 2014, second was on 215-221 GPS days in 2015, and the last one was between 210-220 GPS days in 2016.